ukkasha345/tinDogClone/README.md

-TinDog Starting Files
-link to watch it full (  https://ukkasha345.github.io/tinDogClone/ )
+#link to watch it full (  https://ukkasha345.github.io/tinDogClone/ )